RanaMagdy20/RanaMagdy20/README.md

 - 👋 Hi, I’m Rana
 - 👀 I’m interested in programming
-- 🏫 I’m a sophomore at Faculty of Engineering , Ain Shams
+- 🏫 I’m a junior student at electronics and communication department, Faculty of Engineering, Ain Shams
-- 🌱 I’m currently learning C++ and python
+- 🌱 I’m currently learning C++,python,MATLAB,ROS
 - 💞️ I’m currently open for a summer trainings